varundeepsaini/MultiThreadedProxyServerClient/README.md

 ##### How did we implement Multi-threading?
 - Used Semaphore instead of Condition Variables and pthread_join() and pthread_exit() function.
-- pthread_join() requires us to pass the thread id of the the thread to wait for.
+- pthread_join() requires us to pass the thread ID of the thread to wait for.
 - Semaphore’s sem_wait() and sem_post() doesn’t need any parameter.
 So it is a better option.

 ##### Motivation/Need of Project